BuildCircle/microservice-workshop/README.md

 COPY --from=build-env /app/out .
 ```

-3. Run the app
+3. Run
 ```
 ENTRYPOINT ["dotnet", "MicroserviceWorkshop.dll"]
 ```

-## Run the app
+## Build and run the container
-Now that we have built a container we can run it.
+Now that we have a Dockerfile we can build and run it.
 ```
 docker build .
 docker run -p 5000:80 -d <container-id>